Our Responsibilities To You

 Telephone: We answer the telephone promptly and ensure that there are sufficient staff available to do this.
 You are able to speak to a doctor by telephone if necessary.

-Test Results: If you have undergone tests or X-rays ordered by the Practice, we will inform you of the results at your next appointment, or please telephone between 2.00 and 5.00pm if you require your results sooner.
+Test Results: If you have undergone tests or X-rays ordered by the surgery, we will inform you of the results at your next appointment, or please telephone between 2.00 and 5.00pm if you require your results sooner.